 If you have a lot of credit card debt, perhaps you have been considering debt consolidation.
 Debt consolidation is when you combine all your unsecured debt, such as high interest credit card debt or medical bills, into one loan.
 Typically the interest rate on a debt consolidation loan is a lower than the credit card rates, and the monthly payment is lower as well.
 Debt consolidation can simplify your life, make it easier for you to manage your money, and may help you get out of debt faster.
 Is debt consolidation the right choice for you?
-Here are some questions to ask yourself:

 Do you have a lot of revolving credit card debt?